olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Team Effort Log.md

 * This [story](https://cseejira.essex.ac.uk/projects/A293011/issues/A293011-89?filter=allopenissues) requires the individual effort log of each team member to be completed.

 * This [task](https://cseejira.essex.ac.uk/projects/A293011/issues/A293011-74?filter=doneissues) was carried out during our regular meeting time and compiling and testing the codes on mbed compiler and uploading the [bin files](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/tree/master/Week_7_Challenges/Sheriff#) of these codes.
 This was assigned to 6 story points.

+## HARSH PATEL

+### Sprint 1 (week 3 and 4)

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-8) was about learning and getting used to the command-line for git.
+This involved commands to push, pull, editing and commiting files.
+This was worth 2 story points and it took me 4 hours to complete.

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-8) involved following the given instructions.
+The first part was to create a mbed account with the correct username.
+After the account had been created we familiarised ourselfs with the mbed simulator and compiler.

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-30) was worth 10 story points and the set task was to research and write a one-page description of [SPI](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Harsh%20Patel/Serial_Peripheral_Interface.pdf), [PWM](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Harsh%20Patel/Pulse_Width_Modulation.pdf) and [I2c](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Harsh%20Patel/Inter-Integrated_Circuit.pdf) these documents have been uploaded to gitlab.

+### Sprint 2 (week 5 and 6)

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-38) was worth 7 story points and was sub-tasked to each member of the team.
+The task involved watching a video that was a tutorial about the EAGLE software.

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-50) was worth 7 story points and was sub-tasked to each member of the team.
+The task involved following the given tutorials about the EAGLE software.
+This task took 3 hours to accomplish.

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-54) was worth 3 story points and was sub-tasked to each member of the team.
+This task was to install the CadSoft EAGLE PCB software on our own personal machine.
+This task too me 2 hours to accomplish.

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-59) was worth 10 story points.
+The task has multiple parts to it; Firstly the video about a breadboard had to be watched, this video explained how to use one.
+Then on the Mbed simulator the demos for PwmOut and PwmSpeaker were ran to understand in further detail how to code using PWM and to see it in action and a [short observation](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_6_Documents/Harsh/Week_6.pdf) was recorded on the given code, this process was also followed for LCD display and Temperature/Humidity demos and a [short observation](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_6_Documents/Harsh/Week_6.pdf) was made.
+There was also a short discussion on the components and modules we would require for this project.

+### Sprint 3 (week 7 and 8)

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-72) was worth 6 story points and was carried out during the weekly meeting, it involved using the mbed compiler to create [.bin](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/tree/master/Week_7_Challenges/Harsh%20Patel) files of PWM, SPI and I2C.

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-78) was worth 2 points and the burndown charts have to be incoprated into the [Project Management Log](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/MVP/MVP%20Project%20Management%20Log.md) .

+* [This story](https://cseejira.essex.ac.uk/browse/A293011-93) worth 5 points was to update the [team effort log](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/MVP/MVP%20Team%20Effort%20Log.md) .